dnsoumik/convertly_by_smk/README.md

 ```

 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Apache License 2.0